Etsy (NASDAQ:ETSY) PT Raised to $240.00

 In other Etsy news, insider Goyal Kruti Patel sold 8,153 shares of the firm’s stock in a transaction dated Tuesday, December 1st.
 The stock was sold at an average price of $156.98, for a total value of $1,279,857.94.
 Following the completion of the sale, the insider now owns 29,500 shares of the company’s stock, valued at $4,630,910.
 The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
 Also, CAO Merilee Buckley sold 907 shares of the firm’s stock in a transaction dated Wednesday, December 2nd.
 The stock was sold at an average price of $153.88, for a total value of $139,569.16.
 Following the completion of the sale, the chief accounting officer now directly owns 1,270 shares of the company’s stock, valued at approximately $195,427.60.
 The disclosure for this sale can be found here.
 In the last three months, insiders sold 34,124 shares of company stock valued at $6,006,346.
 Corporate insiders own 3.80% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Price T Rowe Associates Inc. MD boosted its holdings in Etsy by 26.1% in the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 8,234,991 shares of the specialty retailer’s stock worth $1,465,087,000 after acquiring an additional 1,702,074 shares in the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Price T Rowe Associates Inc. MD lifted its holdings in shares of Etsy by 26.1% during the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 8,234,991 shares of the specialty retailer’s stock worth $1,465,087,000 after purchasing an additional 1,702,074 shares during the period.
 State Street Corp lifted its holdings in shares of Etsy by 41.3% during the third quarter.
 State Street Corp now owns 4,061,811 shares of the specialty retailer’s stock worth $494,038,000 after purchasing an additional 1,188,126 shares during the period.
 Renaissance Technologies LLC lifted its holdings in shares of Etsy by 3.9% during the fourth quarter.
 Renaissance Technologies LLC now owns 3,830,108 shares of the specialty retailer’s stock worth $681,415,000 after purchasing an additional 142,247 shares during the period.
 Alliancebernstein L.P. lifted its holdings in shares of Etsy by 77.5% during the fourth quarter.
 Alliancebernstein L.P. now owns 2,597,348 shares of the specialty retailer’s stock worth $462,094,000 after purchasing an additional 1,133,923 shares during the period.
 Finally, Harding Loevner LP acquired a new stake in shares of Etsy during the third quarter worth about $218,088,000.
 87.69% of the stock is owned by institutional investors and hedge funds.

 About Etsy